THE SCORING SECRET: Coming January 2024

-I arrange for my G-Wagon to be transported north.
+I buy a truck.
 The Lambo can stay in Miami for when I visit.

 There’s an art to being on apps as a professional athlete.
 My profiles are pretty anonymous, even with photos that show enough to not be a creep.
 My standards are reasonably high.
 She has to be roughly the same age as me or older.
 I want our early conversations to cover the basics in a straightforward way, like protection and no strings and this is probably just once.
 If all of that turns us both on, we’re good to go.

-So when I match with a woman named Anna on a night off, and she brings up all of my basic requirements within a few minutes of chatting, I figure…why not go for it.
+So when I match with a woman named Anna on a night off, and she brings up all of my basic requirements within a few minutes of chatting, I figure it’s meant to be.

-I swear she introduces herself at Ava when she opens the door, which makes me pause.
+She introduces herself as Ava when she opens the door, which makes me pause.
 But when I repeat it, with a question mark, she looks at me like I definitely misheard.

 “Anna,” she says with a pretty enough smile that it’s fine.
 It’s not as if I’m using my real name either.
 “And this is Daffodil.”